ayyappa1210/M1_Application_Leave_Management_System/Employee Management System/1_Requrements/README.md

 ## Introduction
 Leave Management System with Source Code is a project that manage your employee leave application.
 The system will process your employee leave application by entering their Name, Start Date, End Date, Salary, etc. The purpose of the system is to help you organize and maintain the employee record that have been working in a company.
 ## Research
+This Leave Management system project is designed in ‘C’ language.
+This system is based on a concept to store and generate all the records of the employees and their leaves.
+Also, this program is considered as a simple database of employees in an office, an organization where the user can store employees’ records and their leave records easily as it is not time-consuming.
+Moreover, the user can add employee’s data, view a list of employees, modify and remove employee details.
+Also, this project is easy to operate and understood by the users.

 ## Features
 - Can Add new Employee